fengmao31/fengmao31.github.io/content/publication/arxiv_paper_tiwm/index.md

 publication_short: ""

 abstract: |
-  We challenge the prevailing philosophical assumption that high-performance autonomous driving necessitates high-fidelity world reconstruction.
+  We challenge the prevailing dogma in autonomous driving that high-performance planning necessitates high-fidelity world reconstruction.
 Drawing inspiration from cognitive science, we propose the Tokenized Intent World Model (TIWM).
-We posit that the essence of intelligence lies not in pixel-perfect reconstruction, but in the cognitive alignment between the internal intent world and physical reality.
-We successfully formalize cognitive mechanisms—sparse coding, mental simulation and belief-intent co-evolution—into an end-to-end agentic system.
-In NuPlan benchmarks, using only 360 scenarios (approx. 1.5 hours, 11,000+ frames)—merely 1% of the data scale used by SOTA methods—our model achieves an open-loop validation ADE of 0.487m via sparse activation, and 0.382m with future token prediction.
-In closed-loop evaluation, it attains a score of 46.
-Crucially, the agent exhibits cognitive behaviors in simulation, such as map affordance understanding, free exploration without navigation, and robust recovery strategies.
-These "survival instincts" transcend the boundaries of traditional imitation learning.
-Based on these findings, we propose two fundamental hypotheses: (1) Intelligence is determined by the consistency of attentional connectivity with the physical world, rather than merely by parameter count or data volume; (2) The Token functions as the computational isomorph to the biological neural cell assembly (functional neuron), rather than the artificial perceptron.
-Our work not only bridges the engineering gap between World Models and VLA systems but also reconciles the dichotomy between Symbolism and Connectionism, marking a pioneering engineering realization of cognitive science principles.
+We posit that the essence of intelligence lies not in pixel-perfect reconstruction, but in the cognitive alignment between internal intent representations and physical reality.
+By formalizing cognitive mechanisms—sparse coding, mental simulation, and belief-intent co-evolution—into an end-to-end agentic system, we demonstrate a radical efficiency breakthrough.
+On NuPlan benchmarks, using only 360 scenarios (~1.5 hours, 1% of SOTA data scale), TIWM achieves an open-loop validation ADE of 0.487m (sparse activation) and 0.382m (future token prediction).
+In closed-loop evaluation, the agent demonstrates robust feasibility and emergent "survival instincts"—such as map affordance understanding, free exploration, and self-recovery—that transcend the boundaries of traditional imitation learning.
+Based on these findings, we propose two fundamental hypotheses: (1) Intelligence emerges from the consistency of attentional connectivity with the physical world, rather than mere parameter scale; (2) The Intent Token functions as the computational isomorph to the biological neural cell assembly, offering a more biologically plausible unit of computation than the artificial perceptron.
+This work not only bridges the gap between World Models and VLA systems but also reconciles the dichotomy between Symbolism and Connectionism, marking a pioneering engineering realization of cognitive first principles.

 # Summary.
 An optional shortened abstract.
-summary: We introduce the Tokenized Intent World Model (TIWM), a paradigm shift that challenges the necessity of high-fidelity world reconstruction.
-By formalizing Tokens as functional neural cell assemblies, our agent demonstrates emergent cognitive behaviors and maintains competitive capabilities with a closed-loop score of 46 on the NuPlan Mini-split benchmark.
-Crucially, this is achieved using only 1% of the training data typically required by large-scale models.
-This work validates the feasibility of sparse, intent-driven cognitive alignment, reconciling the dichotomy between Symbolism and Connectionism with unprecedented data efficiency.
+summary: A cognitive planning framework using sparse intent tokens.
+TIWM achieves emergent survival behaviors and exceptional data efficiency without requiring high-fidelity world reconstruction.

 tags:
 - AI